Key Takeaways

 What are the Maine Retirement Savings Program plan details?

 Under the bill, private-sector workers would contribute to a Roth IRA through the Maine Retirement Investment Trust (MERIT) from their paychecks.
 The bill will require employers to provide employees the choice to contribute to a payroll deduction Roth IRA by automatically enrolling them with an opportunity to opt out.
 Covered employees that do choose to opt out will be automatically re-enrolled with the opportunity to opt out again at regular or ad hoc intervals.
-While re-enrollment intervals are yet to be determined, according to the most current version of the bill, the amount will not be more frequently than annually.
+While re-enrollment intervals are yet to be determined, according to the most current version of the bill, the amount will not be more frequent than annually.

 Below are some important features of the Maine Retirement Savings Program: